Only 20% of coaches can accurately explain their own behaviour

 'What the research says it that we have our practice environment, (the drills and skills that people do), the coach behaviour, and the athlete learning.
 But our understanding of how those things are connected isn’t as strong as it could be or should be.
-CAIS has a core library of templates for analysing primary and secondary coaching behaviours, and to layer further detail below these in terms of practice type, recipient, content, silence, questioning and type of question - questions that make you think are good for learning!'
+Coaching analysis has a core library of templates for analysing primary and secondary coaching behaviours, and to layer further detail below these in terms of practice type, recipient, content, silence, questioning and type of question - questions that make you think are good for learning!'

 Should we change our coaching behaviours to account for age?

 'Yes, because someone at 9 years of age versus someone at 18 are almost like different species.'

 "Through the research we found that the coaches struggled to account for their behaviour according to the age and stage of development of their athletes.
 It's more about what they think is good coaching, regardless of the age of the athlete."

 'The research indicates that there is a lack of silence being applied in coaching which is in keeping with the assumption that coaching is about telling people and not standing back and observing.'

 'Yes we can, but it takes time, context and follow up.
 If a coach changes a behaviour but then goes back into an environment that does not support that change, the change gets washed out.
 It’s something we need to consciously practice.'